 Organisations understandably expect these systems just to work, and the underlying infrastructure to be available whenever its needed.
 The problem with this approach is that systems get left "on" when they're not being used - and this invariably this leads to cloud cost blow-outs due to inefficient management of cloud-based resources.

 This approach can at best lead to "bill-shock" - and in some cases - be a devastating blow to the business' sustainability.
 There have been examples where a "fat finger" from a relatively junior technical staff member has accidentally "switched on" cloud-based resources that have cost $100,000 per day!
-Examples of this type of cloud-related budgetary blow-out are relatively rare - but they have happened - and all without the usual financial approval processes required for this level organisational expenditure.
-It therefore poses a significant risk to organisations working with cloud-based resources.
+Examples of this type of cloud-related budgetary blow-out are relatively rare - but they have happened - and without the usual financial approval processes applied.
+Cloud based systems therefore poses a significant financial risk to organisations if not carefully managed.

-In the on-prem days, management around ongoing IT costs were mainly focussed on software maintenance and support agreements for the underlying hardware.
-The business didn't know or particularly care about the utilisation of the hardware being used, provided there wasn't a performance problem, as most of the hardware cost had been spent "up-front".
-Such an approach to lead to "over-spend" on the hardware resources - as technical managers would try to "future proof" their technology resource requests, knowing that the underlying hardware would need to host existing and new applications for the next few years.
+In the "on-premise" days, meaning the days when IT was hosted completely in an organisations data centre, management of operational IT costs were focussed on software maintenance and support agreements for the underlying hardware.
+The business didn't know or particularly care about the utilisation of the hardware, provided there wasn't a performance problem, as most of the hardware cost had been spent "up-front".
+Such an approach to lead to "over-spend" on the hardware resources initially - as technical managers would try to "future proof" their technology resource requests, knowing that the underlying hardware would need to host existing and new applications for the next few years.

 With the introduction of cloud, businesses are charged by the amount of cloud-services "provisioned" - not "utilised" - and therefore new thinking about financial management of cloud-based resources is required.
 The difference between "provisioned" and "utilised" is very important because if too many cloud resources are "provisioned" - or made available to the organisation to use - then the costs incurred will be much more than what is required.
 This has lead to a new term being defined - and its called "FinOps" - or Financial Operations - which is designed to more tightly control the resources an organisation "provisions" in the cloud environment.